 Before you approach the person or company responsible it's important to think about your personal safety.
 If you feel threatened by those responsible for the noise, or if you are worried that they may become aggressive, then approaching them may not be the best option for you.

-If your approach is unsuccessful, or you do not feel it is appropriate, then you can make a complaint to the Council.
-Advice on complaining to the Council is contained in the following sections.
+If your approach is unsuccessful, or you do not feel it's appropriate, then you can make a complaint to us.
+Advice on complaining to us is contained in the following sections.